oTree-org/oTree/README.md

 In many experiments, participants play for currency: either virtual points, or real money. oTree supports both scenarios.
 Participants can be awarded a fixed base pay (i.e. participation fee).
 In addition, in each subsession, they can be awarded an additional payoff.

-You can specify the payment currency in `settings.py`, by setting `PAYMENT_CURRENCY_CODE` to "USD", "EUR", "GBP", and so on.
+You can specify the payment currency in `settings.py`, by setting `REAL_WORLD_CURRENCY_CODE` to "USD", "EUR", "GBP", and so on.
 This means that all currency amounts the participants see will be automatically formatted in that currency, and at the end of the session when you print out the payments page, amounts will be displayed in that currency.

 In oTree apps, currency values have their own data type.
 You can define a currency value with the `c()` function, e.g. `c(10)` or `c(0)`.
 Correspondingly, there is a special model field for currency values: `CurrencyField`.
 For example, each player has a `payoff` field, which is a `CurrencyField`.
 Currency values work just like numbers (you can do mathematical operations like addition, multiplication, etc), but when you pass them to an HTML template, they are automatically formatted as currency.
-For example, if you set `player.payoff = c(1.20)`, and then pass it to a template, it will be formatted as `$1.20` or `1,20 €`, etc., depending on your `PAYMENT_CURRENCY_CODE` and `LANGUAGE_CODE` settings.
+For example, if you set `player.payoff = c(1.20)`, and then pass it to a template, it will be formatted as `$1.20` or `1,20 €`, etc., depending on your `REAL_WORLD_CURRENCY_CODE` and `LANGUAGE_CODE` settings.

 Note: instead of using Python's built-in `range` function, you should use oTree's `currency_range` with currency values.
 For example, `currency_range(c(0), c(0.10), c(0.02))` returns something like: